Economy of Russia: Conflicts with the West, income stagnation, import substitution programs and a pivot to the East (2014–2021)

+Breaking ties with the West, developing regional pan-Eurasian cooperation, tech sovereignty and self-sufficiency efforts (2022–present)

-In 2022, there have been heavy sanctions due to the Russian invasion of Ukraine that will likely result in steep recession.
-Since early 2022 many official economic statistics are not published.
-Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
+In 2022, heavy sanctions were enacted due to the Russian invasion of Ukraine which will likely result in a steep recession.
+Since early 2022, many official economic statistics have not been published.
+Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the effects of sanctions.

+On 7 March 2022, the Government of Russia in the first time approved a list of foreign states and territories that commit unfriendly acts against Russia, its legal entities and individuals.
+The Russian Federation believes that the countries that have restricted trade with Russia have directly violated the rules of the World Trade Organization.
+Russia distributed a statement to members of the organization, and the World Trade Organization published it on its website.
+In accordance with paragraph 2 of Article 40 of the Treaty on the Eurasian Economic Union, Russian Prime Minister Mikhail Mishustin has imposed increased tariffs on goods from unfriendly countries.
+A duty of 35% is imposed on imports of personal hygiene items, incense and weapons from unfriendly countries.
+The list includes shampoos and other hair products, individual deodorants and antiperspirants, products for aromatizing indoor air, detergents and cleaning products.
+The full list of goods subject to import duties of 20-50% from unfriendly countries is established by the government decree No. 2240 of 7 December 2022, which has been amended several times in 2023-2025.

 According to most estimates, every day of the war in Ukraine costs Russia $500 million to $1 billion.

-On 27 June 2022 Russia defaulted on part of its foreign currency, its first such default since 1918.
+In 2022, Russia defaulted on part of its foreign currency, its first such default since 1918.

-In November 2022 it was reported that Russia had officially entered a recession as the Federal State Statistics Service had reported a national GDP loss for the second consecutive quarter.
+In November 2022, it was reported that Russia had officially entered a recession as the Federal State Statistics Service had reported a national GDP loss for the second consecutive quarter.

-As part of the sanctions imposed on Russia, on 2 September 2022, the finance ministers of the G7 group agreed to cap the price of Russian oil and petroleum products, designed to allow Russia to maintain production but limiting the revenue from oil sales.
+As part of the sanctions imposed on Russia, on 2 September 2022, the finance ministers of the G7 group agreed to cap the price of Russian oil and petroleum products, designed to allow Russia to maintain production, but limiting revenue from oil sales.

+In 2022, The Economist calculated that Russia did graduate into the category of high-income economies by 2022, if counted at purchasing power parity rather than the exchange rate but could fall below the threshold due to the invasion of Ukraine.
+In December 2022, a study at Bank of Russia's Research and Forecasting Department, found that the import dependence of the Russian economy is relatively low, does not exceed the median for other countries, and the share of imports in most industries is lower than in other countries.
+The key explanation for this could be the low involvement of the Russian economy in global value supply chains and its focus on production of raw materials.
+However, 60% of Russia's imports come from the countries that have announced sanctions against Russia.